single-cell-genetics/cardelino/README.md

 ```

 Vignettes for the donor identification and clone identification use cases are
 provided.

 Accessing the vignettes from within your R session is recommended, but
-you can also view the clone ID vignette [here](https://rawgit.com/PMBio/cardelino/master/inst/doc/vignette-cloneid.html).
+you can also [view the clone ID vignette](https://rawgit.com/PMBio/cardelino/master/inst/doc/vignette-cloneid.html) online.